Cloudforge-11/bank-app-frontend/README.md

-# Coudforge-11 Security / DevOps Project On Bank Managmenet App
+# Coudforge-11 Security / DevOps Project On Bank Management App
-## This is the frontend app which is coded and  Create React App comprising CSS, Html, js.
+## This is the frontend app which is coded and  Created with React App comprising of CSS, Html, js.

 ## Note this app highly depend on the backend to run. ensure the backend is running fine.